mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 touch /etc/test_file.txt
 ```

-To run a command as a superuser using sudo:
+To run a command as a superuser using `sudo`:

 ```
 sudo touch /etc/test_file.txt
 ```

-Always exercise caution and avoid using sudo unless necessary.
+Always exercise caution and avoid using `sudo` unless necessary.

+---

 **macOS Security Considerations**